The one tool for secure AI-assisted development

 Install the app or inspect the source

 Available for Windows, macOS, and Linux.
-MIT licensed, open source, free.
+Apache 2.0 licensed, open source, free.

 github.com/codedev-david/termpolis